Caring for someone with cancer

 Taking a break

-By taking a break, you will probably find that you can be more effective in your caring role.
+Why – By taking a break, you will probably find that you can continue your caring role with more energy and enthusiasm.
 It also gives the person you are caring for an opportunity to interact with other people.
-Availability of respite care can vary depending on where you live and emergency respite is available.

 Working while caring

-The decision to continue working while caring can depend on several factors, including:
+Your decision to continue working while caring can depend on several things, including:

 • how unwell the person with cancer is